spring-epfl/zksk/docs/usage.rst

 Camenisch-Stadler notation.

-We can also instantiate subproofs separately and pass them to the :py:class:`composition.AndProofStmt`.
+We can also instantiate subproofs separately and pass them to the :py:class:`zksk.composition.AndProofStmt`.
 In fact, the above is just a simplified way of writing the following:

 .. literalinclude:: ../examples/andproof.py